 Lifetime: 1967 - 1998

 Even guests who never saw this New Tomorrowland with their own eyes often cite it as the definitive version of the land.
-Crisp, white, and filled with geometric shapes and bright splashes of color, this Tomorrowland felt like an optimistic, vibrant vision of what the future could bring.
-Flanked by mirrored showbuildings, the new entry to the land was grand – a Space Age avenue flanked by soaring, geometric pointed spires, with the revolving Rocket Jets vaulted high above the land on a towering pedestal three stories up.
+Sleek, white, and filled with geometric shapes and bright splashes of color, this Tomorrowland felt like an optimistic, vibrant vision of what the future could bring.
+Flanked by mirrored showbuildings, the new entry to the land was grand – a Space Race avenue flanked by soaring, geometric pointed spires, with the revolving Rocket Jets vaulted high above the land on a towering pedestal three stories up.

-This new Tomorrowland had also benefitted from the close of the 1964 – 65 World’s Fair, when the Fair’s hit Carousel of Progress was relocated to the park in a new revolving theater at the land’s far end.
+This new Tomorrowland had also benefitted from the close of the 1964 – 65 World’s Fair, when the Fair’s hit Modern Marvel: Carousel of Progress was relocated to the park in a new revolving theater at the land’s far end.
 The innovative attraction contained six stages built on a stationary central "core" of the building.
-The outer "ring" of the building was thusly divided into six theaters and could rotate, so that guests would enter a theater, and then rotate to the next stage, allowing six simultaneous shows to be occuring at once, each in a different scene.
-Carousel of Progress, sponsored by GE, chronicled the changes of one American family through the years as electricity and innovation shifted society.
+The outer "ring" of the building was thusly divided into six theaters and would rotate, so that guests would enter a theater, and then rotate to the next stage, allowing six simultaneous shows to be occuring at once, each in a different scene.
+Carousel of Progress, sponsored by General Electric, chronicled the changes of one American family through the years as electricity and innovation shifted society.

 1971: A Second Tomorrowland